 - PPS provides each employee with an on-site work space and tools/equipment.
 Employees who choose to, and are approved, have a work-from-home schedule are responsible for your own home equipment.
 PPS does not supply wi-fi, furniture, monitors, ergonomic reviews, etc., for home offices. - Delivering on service-level commitments from a remote work location means that employees must remain accessible and productively engaged during scheduled work hours. - Comply with all PPS rules, policies, practices and instructions that would apply if you were working onsite at a PPS location. - Follow your schedule, take required breaks and lunch, and obtain prior approval for any overtime before it's worked. - Protect confidential information at all times, including student and employee data.
-PPS files may not be maintained or stored at home offices or on personal computers or equipment.

-On approved remote work days, employees who encounter power, internet, or other technical difficulties are expected to make alternate work location arrangements, come on-site to complete their work, or request time off.
+PPS files may not be maintained or stored at home offices or on personal computers or equipment. - On approved remote work days, employees who encounter power, internet, or other technical difficulties are expected to make alternate work location arrangements, come on-site to complete their work, or request time off.

-Ensure arrangements are made for regular dependent care during all work hours, understanding that remote work is not a substitute for dependent care.
-Remaining engaged in work activities is not consistent with simultaneously caring for dependents.

-Remain flexible to adjusting schedules when work and personal needs shift.
-You may be called in to your work-site on short notice for unplanned or unexpected circumstances.

-☐ Maintain a safe and secure work environment at all times.

-Report work-related injuries to your manager and Risk Management as soon as practicable.

-Remote work is not a replacement or alternative to taking sick leave or vacation.
+- Ensure arrangements are made for regular dependent care during all work hours, understanding that remote work is not a substitute for dependent care.
+Remaining engaged in work activities is not consistent with simultaneously caring for dependents. - Remain flexible to adjusting schedules when work and personal needs shift.
+You may be called in to your work-site on short notice for unplanned or unexpected circumstances. - Maintain a safe and secure work environment at all times. - Report work-related injuries to your manager and Risk Management as soon as practicable. - Remote work is not a replacement or alternative to taking sick leave or vacation.
 Being fully engaged in work activities during your work hours is the consistent expectation of the remote work option.
 If you are too ill to work from home, please use your sick time for rest, recovery, and getting medical care.
 Vacation time is an important opportunity to rest and recharge, and you are encouraged to take your vacation time.

 Employee Information

-Name: Job title: Department: Supervisor:
+Name: Job title:

-Remote Work Schedule & Plan
+Department: Supervisor:

-Please outline your planned initial schedule (N/A for ad-hoc) as agreed upon by you and your supervisor.
-Upon mutual agreement, the schedule may change and is not required to be re-submitted to HR.
+• ed initial schedule (N/A for ad-ho c) as agreed upon by you and your supe not required to be re-submitted to HR. rviso

 Day Hours Location

 Monday

 Tuesday

 Wednesday

 Thursday

 Friday

-Acknowledgement

-I have reviewed the remote working agreements, service level commitments, and my remote work schedule or ad-hoc agreement with my supervisor and agree to follow them.
-I acknowledge that the remote working program or my permission to participate in it may be changed by the District in the future.
+schedule or ad-hoc agree ment with my supervisor and agr evel commitments, and my remote work ee to follow them.
+I acknowledge that th n it may be changed by the District in the

+Date

-Employee Signature Date
+Employee Signature 24.0

-Supervisor Signature Date

-PRINT AND SUBMIT COMPLETED FORMS TO HUMAN RESOURCES VIA PONY OR UPLOAD A PDF COPY TO THIS GOOG
+15 | Page

-PPS Employee Remote Work Guidelines
+PPS Employee Rer mote Work Guidelines

 APPENDIX B - Position Eligibility List

 (view the position eligibility list online at pps.net/Page/17889)